PRE-DIABETES – What You Need to Know

 I HAVE PRE-DIABETES, NOW WHAT DO I DO?

-The primary treatment for pre-diabetes is the same as what you do to prevent or reverse diabetes: lose weight, exercise, and eat a healthy diet.
+It is possible to reverse pre-diabetes with weight loss, exercise, and eating less carbs/sugars (learn more about carbs here).
 A diet high in vegetables, nuts, whole grains and olive oil is associated with a lower risk of pre-diabetes.
-Additionally, physical activity helps you control your weight, uses up glucose as energy and makes your cells more sensitive to insulin.
-It is possible to reverse pre-diabetes by making these lifestyle changes.
+Physical activity not only helps with weight loss, but uses up glucose as energy and makes your cells more sensitive to insulin.

-A new study suggests that the type of exercise you do matters.
+A new study shares what KIND of exercise you do might matter the most.
 If you do BOTH aerobic (cardio) and resistance (strength training, light weight lifting) this would be better than doing only cardio or only resistance exercise.
-Pre-diabetes patients who did resistance training combined with aerobic workouts for 24 months had a 74% reduced risk of developing type 2 diabetes. (https://onlinelibrary.wiley.com/doi/full/10.1002/dmrr.3143)
+Pre-diabetes patients who did resistance training combined with aerobic workouts had a 74% reduced risk of developing type 2 diabetes.

 Click here to find a Diabetes Prevention Program in your area: https://nccd.cdc.gov/DDT_DPRP/Programs.aspx

-Diabetes medicines are not as effective as diet and exercise.
-However, your doctor might prescribe medicine if you are at high risk for diabetes and have other medical problems.
+There are no FDA Approved medications for Pre-Diabetes.
+However, your doctor might prescribe medicine, often one called Metformin, if you are at high risk for diabetes and have other medical problems.
 These could include obesity, a high triglyceride level, a low HDL cholesterol level, or high blood pressure.

 STRESS MANAGEMENT TECHNIQUES